Skip to main content

 (7) Direct and indirect services through the county family and children first council or the county "Help Me Grow" provider.

-(D) Supportive services shall be available if one or more of the following exists:
+(C) Supportive services will be available if one or more of the following exists:

-(1) The child, his or her parent, guardian, or custodian requests services, and the PCSA determines the services are necessary.
+(1) The child, their parent, guardian, custodian, or caretaker requests services, and the PCSA determines the services are necessary.

 (3) The PCSA receives an order of protective supervision.